-Programs office are trained through the National Council of University Research Administrators and up to date on College and Sponsor requirements.
+A responsibility of Sponsored Projects and Research Compliance is to ensure that all project budgets are developed and submitted to sponsors in accordance with the college, sponsor, and federal policies.
+Staff in SPaRC are trained through the National Council of University Research Administrators and up to date on College and Sponsor requirements.

-\A responsibility of Financial Services is to review and approve purchase orders on sponsored projects to ensure the costs are allowable, reasonable, and allocable.
-Financial Services also prepares monthly reports which are distributed to PIs and Sponsored Research & Programs.
+A responsibility of Financial Services is to review and approve purchase orders on sponsored projects to ensure the costs are allowable, reasonable, and allocable.
+Financial Services also prepares monthly reports which are distributed to PIs and SPaRC.
 PIs are responsible for reviewing these reports to ensure expenses are appropriate and in line with the approved sponsor budget.